Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Learned more about API vs VIEW datasets
 - Paired with Brooke on iterating through a list of objects in the returned data object.
 I know how I'd do it in Ruby, and it was really straightforward/made sense in Python as well!
+- Worked on the view dataset (SQL).
+Currently joining in another table in order to display more information

 **Thoughts:**
 - I really like how explicit the Python language is!